Jarryd Hayne granted bail, awaiting third trial

 Hayne appeared by audio visual link from Cooma Correctional Centre, clad in prison greens, as the judge imposed conditions on his release.

-He also must not contact or intimidate the alleged victim or any witnesses, and cannot enter the Newcastle local government area.
+Hayne is barred from contacting or intimidating the alleged victim or any witnesses, and cannot enter the Newcastle local government area.

 Last May, Hayne was sentenced to five years and nine months behind bars – with a non-parole period of three years and eight months – after he was found guilty of two charges of sexual assault without consent.